Jay Rockefeller: 2008 presidential election

 On February 29, 2008, he endorsed Barack Obama for president of the United States, citing Obama's judgment on the Iraq war and national security issues, and calling him the right candidate to lead America during a time of instability at home and abroad.
 This endorsement stood in stark contrast to the results of the state primary that was easily won by Hillary Clinton.

 On April 7, 2008, in an interview for The Charleston Gazette, Rockefeller criticized John McCain's Vietnam experience:

 McCain was a fighter pilot, who dropped laser-guided missiles from 35,000 feet.
 He was long gone when they hit.
 What happened when they get to the ground?
 He doesn't know.
 You have to care about the lives of people.
 McCain never gets into those issues.

 The McCain campaign called for an apology from Senator Rockefeller and for Barack Obama, whom Rockefeller endorsed, to denounce the comment.
 Rockefeller later apologized for the comment and the Obama campaign issued a statement expressing Obama's disagreement with the comment.
 Senator Lindsey Graham (R) of South Carolina noted that "John didn't drop bombs from 35,000 feet. ... the bombs were not laser guided (in the 1960 and 1970s)".

 Cybersecurity

 On April 1, 2009, Rockefeller introduced the Cybersecurity Act of 2009 - S.773 before Congress.
 Citing the vulnerability of the Internet to cyber-attacks, the bill makes provisions to turn the Department of Commerce into a public-private clearing house to share potential threat information with the owners of large private networks.
 It authorizes the Secretary of Commerce to sequester any information deemed necessary, without regard to any law.

-It would also authorizes the president to declare an undefined "cyber-emergency" which would allow them to shut down any and all traffic to what they considers to be a compromised server.
+It would also authorize the president to declare an undefined "cyber-emergency" which would allow them to shut down any and all traffic to what they consider to be a compromised server.

 On June 1, 2011, Rockefeller sponsored the fourth West Virginia Homeland Security Summit and Expo.
 The event ran two days and focused on homeland security with Rockefeller emphasizing cybersecurity.